Easy on the WebGL

 The app runs way better now.
 Chrome takes about 11% CPU now as opposed to ~30% before.
 Memory usage is ~5MB lower going from level to level.
 The animations are also smoother.
 There is probably even more optimization I could do later.
 But hey, at least now flexbox zombies is safe to use on an airplane.
 Time to finish writing the rest of the story’s chapters.

 In hindsight it seems obvious that I was using WebGL/canvas wrong.
-But I also think that had I tried to something clever like this the first time around it would have just been a distraction from building out my story course idea, and would have taken a lot longer to ship.
+But I also think that had I tried to something clever like this the first time around it would have just been a distraction from building out my mastery game idea, and would have taken a lot longer to ship.
 I’m a believer in only worrying about the problems you have.

 Solving the performance problems for actual people who were pumped to use something I had made was incredibly motivating.
 If I still hadn’t shipped it I would still have been wondering if people even cared about what I was making, which would have made it really hard to sink another week into a rewrite of the core mechanics.